wr1/b3p/README.md

 make drape
 # combine the laminated shearwebs and shell meshes into a single grid with shared nodes
 make combine
+# create 2d meshes of various cross sections of the blade
+make mesh2d
 ```
 ## Output
 Plot of geometric input parameters for the example blade